 Not everybody agreed in 1485 that the new Tudor King, Henry VII, had the best claim to the throne of England.
 It has actually been described as ‘flimsy’.
-He was the son of a formidable mother, Margaret Beaufort, and Owen Tudor.
+He was the son of a formidable mother, Margaret Beaufort, and Edmund Tudor.
 Margaret was the great-great-granddaughter of John of Gaunt, Edward III’s third surviving son, and his mistress, Katherine Swynford.
 John and Katherine later married, but their children were often declared illegitimate – legitimacy was pretty important when it came to royal lineage.
 Henry’s father, Edmund Tudor, was the son of Catherine of Valois (Henry V’s French wife) and Owen Tudor, a Welsh courtier.
 So Henry VII was Edward III’s great-great-great-grandson through his mother.

 But what alternatives were there, given that many of those with a claim to the throne were dead, or missing?